gregdan3/gregdan3.github.io/pages/toki-pona/sona/open.md

 > sina wile lon poka mi la mi tu li tawa ma Sonko

-There are punctuation rules, but speakers often end statements with a period `.` or exclamation mark `!`, questions with a question mark `?`, and sentences referring to other sentences with a colon `:`.
+There are no punctuation rules, but speakers often end statements with a period `.` or exclamation mark `!`, questions with a question mark `?`, and sentences referring to other sentences with a colon `:`.
 It is also common to use a comma `,` to indicate natural pauses.
+None of these are required though- some speakers use nothing but new lines or periods!

 > jan li toki e ni: seme li lon? ona li wile tawa, li wile lape.

-For now, don't worry about punctuation!
-Your intuition from English is close enough.
+Your intuition from English is close enough that you don't need to worry.

 ### sitelen pona - "good writing"

 Toki Pona can be written with a system known as sitelen pona.
-It has one character per word, which is easy with few words! sitelen pona is not required for learning Toki Pona, but I provide it with all new words because it helps you learn.
+It has one character per word, which is easy with few words!
+I provide each character with each new word, and use it for all the exercises.

-In sitelen pona, speakers often use an interpunct `・` at the end of sentences, plus all punctuation used in sitelen Lasina.
-Others will start new lines at the end of sentences.
+In sitelen pona, speakers will either start a new line, or use an interpunct `・` at the end of sentences.
+No other punctuation is generally used.

 > [jan li toki e ni・seme li lon・ona li wile tawa li wile lape]{.tokipona}